 How to Minimize Claim Denials:

-- Analyze past denial trends so you can fix recurring issues.
+- Analyze past denial trends to identify and address recurring issues.

 - Verify patient eligibility upfront to avoid surprises.